jhuhtanen/tikawe-skillr/README.md

 ### 5. Searching for Skills

-As a user, I want to search for skills using keywords or categories so that I can find relevant listings faster.
+As a user, I want to search for skills using keywords so that I can find relevant listings faster.

-### 6. Viewing User Profiles

-As a user, I want to view other users' profiles to see what skills they have contributed and their engagement in the platform.

-### 7. Adding Complementary Information
+### 6. Adding Complementary Information

-As a user, I want to add additional information to other users’ skill listings to provide extra insights or related knowledge.
+As a user, I want to be able to an order for someone's skill listing.

+### 7. Completing An Order

+As a user, when I have an order, I want to be able to complete it.
+Interaction between seller and user (the one making the order) is out of the scope.

+### 8. Reviewing An Completed Order

+As a user, when seller has completed the order, I want to be able to review it.
+I want give some comments and a rating for the completed order.

 ## Technology Stack